Yggdrasill501/QuanCompZ/Readme.md

 # QuanCompZ

-A C compiler for quatum computers in Zig
+A compiler for quantum computers